giellalt/lang-est-x-utee/root-fst-src.md

 nouns (e.g. Finnish Pariisi -> pariisilainen).
 See e.g. North Sámi for how to use these flags.
 There exists a ready-made regex that will do the actual down-casing given the proper use of these flags.
- |  @U.Cap.Obl@ | Allowing downcasing of derived names: deatnulasj.
+|  @U.Cap.Obl@deatnulasj. | Allowing downcasing of derived names: deatnulasj.
- |  @U.Cap.Opt@ | Allowing downcasing of derived names: deatnulasj.
+|  @U.Cap.Opt@deatnulasj. | Allowing downcasing of derived names: deatnulasj.

 These are used for limiting the number of components in a compound word (the compound transducer is cyclic, but in reality there is a limit to the length of words)
- |  @D.Part@ | No part of a compound should have been encountered yet
+|  @D.Part@yet | No part of a compound should have been encountered yet
- |  @P.Part.One@ | Indicate that this could be the first part of a compound
+|  @P.Part.One@compound | Indicate that this could be the first part of a compound
- |  @R.Part.One@ | Require that the first part has been encountered; if a lemma has it, it means that the lemma cannot be part2 or part3 of a compound
+|  @R.Part.One@compound | Require that the first part has been encountered; if a lemma has it, it means that the lemma cannot be part2 or part3 of a compound
 |  @D.Part.One@ | Require that the first part has NOT been encountered
- |  @P.Part.Two@ | Indicate that this could be the second part of a compound
+|  @P.Part.Two@compound | Indicate that this could be the second part of a compound
- |  @R.Part.Two@ | Require that the second part has been encountered
+|  @R.Part.Two@encountered | Require that the second part has been encountered
- |  @P.Part.Three@ | Indicate that this could be the third part of a compound
+|  @P.Part.Three@compound | Indicate that this could be the third part of a compound
- |  @P.Part.Bad@ | Indicate that this cannot be a part of a compound
+|  @P.Part.Bad@compound | Indicate that this cannot be a part of a compound

 POS is used for filtering derivations and compounds
- |  @R.POS.NumCardCompound@ | compound numeral (viis+sada - five hundred)
+|  @R.POS.NumCardCompound@hundred) | compound numeral (viis+sada - five hundred)

 Case is used for filtering derivations and compounds